itsgiff/nixcfg/.ai/claude/project-knowledge.md

 - Use conditional configurations based on platform (isLinux/isDarwin)
 - Commit frequently with descriptive messages following conventional commits
 - Test changes incrementally on each platform
+- Regularly update the tracker to reflect progress
+- Follow the implementation plan for a structured approach

 ## Implementation Approach
 - Start with minimal working configuration